We, teachers and students, have been all very schocked by the untimely passing of our friend, teacher and colleague Victor.

-The Classical Percussion Department of the Amsterdam Conservatory of Music currently consists of eight tutors: '
+The Classical Percussion Department of the Amsterdam Conservatory of Music currently consists of ten tutors: '

-*Arnold Marinissen, coordinator of the Department, solo and ensemble performer, teaches set-up.
+*Arnold Marinissen, now the associate Director of the Classical and Education Department, solo and ensemble performer, teaches set-up.

 * Nick Woud , timpanist of the Royal Concertgebouw Orchestra , teaches timpani, and gives audition training and section rehearsals.